 4. Value Mealtime with your child

-So long as children are at the table a degree of chaos will be there too, but with a bit of planning, regularity, and intention of our part, family mealtimes can be a force for stability and nourishment for the body and soul.
+Mastering mealtime isn’t easy, and so long as children are at the table a degree of chaos will be there too, but with a bit of planning, regularity, and intention of our part, family mealtimes can be a force for stability and nourishment for the body and soul.
 Bon Appetit!